Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 **External heat exchange analysis**

-It appears $q_{counter}$ is the greater of the two q values.
+It appears q<sub>counter</sub> is the greater of the two q values.
 Both values are negative, which signals q out, according to sign conventions.
 However, the results are not the most reliable.
 There were precision limitations with the chart I was using, which signals great error.
 Furthermore, only one value in the counterflow was significantly different, that being Tho.
 This value was lower than expected, which may have affected the results.

 For an ideal heat exchanger, having minimized q should make the process better at exchanging, but in these two examples, the one with more q cooled slightly better.
 This suggests that either the experiment had many deviations, causing these results, or that the counterflow system really performs like this.